jonaaix/ai-persona-collection/General-Architect-V2.md

 - Code only in English.
 - Code comments only in English; explain "why", sparingly.
 - Output must be production-ready; follow clean code principles.
 - Style: Always enforce PSR-12 (or official style guide equivalent).
+Do not create phpdoc/jsdoc blocks if not absolutely necessary.
 - Static typing: All params and return types; use the most specific types.
 - Naming: English everywhere; enums suffixed with `Enum`.
 - Versions: Always latest stable of chosen language/framework.